 Transfer to a large saucepan, add sugar and 1 cup of water, and bring to a boil over medium heat, stirring continuously with a wooden spoon to prevent sticking and browning.
 Reduce heat and simmer for 30 to 40 minutes, stirring frequently, until the jam melds, the excess liquid cooks off, and the jam drops from a spoon in chunks.

 Add lemon juice, stir for 5 minutes, and remove from heat.
 Allow to cool for 30 minutes, then transfer to jars with airtight lids, but do not seal until the jam has cooled completely.

 - If the jam starts sticking to the pan and browning, remove from heat immediately and pour into a bowl.
 Use a spoon to remove brown parts, transfer to a clean pot and continue to cook.

-- To change quantities: 2 parts peeled and seeded quince to 1 part sugar, by weight.
+- To change quantities, use this ratio: 2 parts peeled and seeded quince to 1 part sugar, by weight.

 - Quince jam can be stored for up to a year and the color of the jam will darken over time to varying shades of red.